Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Setting up the Jenkins job - running for a first time

-If you are running Jenkis for the fist time, you need to setup a job with the steps below.
-If you areledy specified the job, skip to next chapter for running a Jenkis job.
+If you are running Jenkis for the first time, you need to setup a job with the steps below.
+If you already specified the job, jump to next chapter to run a Jenkis job.

 #### Plugins